+This binary approach has been criticised, some authors supporting "a contextual and gradual approach to direct effect, which is closely related to the principle of the separation of powers" (§ 152).
+The Court of Appeal accepted this interpretation.
+It considered that the clear and precise nature of Articles 2 and 8 should not be assessed in abstracto, by examining the text alone.
 Against this background, the case law of the European Court of Human Rights and the context requires an assessment in concreto of Articles 2 and (§152).
-The Court of Appeal thus took into account the fact that the Convention is a 'living instrument' that must be interpreted in the light of current conditions, which implies taking into account non-binding sources.
-In concluding that Articles 2 and 8 have direct effect, the Court took into account the constitutional objective of sustainable development, the UNFCCC, the preamble to the Aarhus Convention, scientific studies on which there is unanimous agreement, and political consensus at international, European and national level.
+The Court of Appeal thus took into account the fact that the Convention is a "living instrument" that must be interpreted in the light of current conditions, 17 which implies taking into account nonbinding sources.
+In concluding that Articles 2 and 8 have direct effect, the Court took into account the constitutional objective of sustainable development, 18 the UNFCCC, the preamble to the Aarhus Convention, scientific studies on which there is unanimous agreement, and political consensus at international, European and national level.
 This context obliges the Belgian public authorities to assess the existence and extent of the risks entailed by the absence of a public policy in the field of global warming.
-This openness both to non-binding provisions (international soft law) and to an array of scientific data does not, in any event, have the effect of transforming the judiciary into a government of judges.
-The courts are not replacing the lawmaker as the 'facts' are merely taken into account to 'inform the law, without, however, ... creating or abolishing it' (§ 152).
+This openness both to non-binding provisions (international soft law) and to an array of The Court of Appeal departed thus from the classic doctrine, which holds that direct effect is conditional the international provision invoked being sufficiently precise and complete.

-The Court of Appeal departed thus from the classic doctrine, which holds that direct effect is conditional on the international provision invoked being sufficiently precise and complete.
 The question arose as to whether a court could request the State to adopt global warming mitigation measures without interfering with politics.
 Some Belgian legal scholars take the view that determining the appropriate level of GHG emission reductions is a political issue that requires a democratic decision taken by federal and regional parliamentary assemblies.
 The Court's answer was straightforward.
-As the protector of the rule of law, judicial power does not slide into the political realm of democracy as long as it confines itself to reviewing the appropriateness and reasonableness of State measures intended to guarantee the effective application of the rights enshrined in Articles 2 and 8 ECHR in the light of 'the soundest scientific knowledge at the time' (§ 156).
+As the protector of the rule of law, judicial power does not slide into the political realm of democracy as long as it confines itself to reviewing the appropriateness and reasonableness of State measures intended to guarantee the effective application of the rights enshrined in Articles 2 and 8 ECHR in the light of "the soundest scientific knowledge at the time" (§ 156).

-7.1.3.
-Right to life
+4.1.3 Right to life

 The impacts of climate change are undeniably distant in time and space.
-As the climate gradually warms, to what extent do the attendant risks entail the potential of 'real and immediate' harm for potential victims?
+As the climate gradually warms, to what extent do the attendant risks entail the potential of "real and immediate" harm for potential victims?
 Were this question to be answered in the affirmative, public authorities would be obliged to intervene to counter such risks by adopting preventive measures (§ 160).
 The Court of Appeal held that the fact that the feared impacts are remote in time does not preclude the application of the ECHR (§ 142).
-Moreover, the 'real and immediate' nature of the risk was not disputed (§164).
+Moreover, the "real and immediate" nature of the risk was not disputed (§164).

 As climate change is a global phenomenon, the Belgian authorities argued that the efforts that should be made by them in order to implement an optimal mitigation policy would only have a minimal impact on climate change.
-However, in the Court of Appeal's view, the international dimension of global warming and the limited contribution of Belgian emissions to the overall volume of emissions did not negate the 'responsibility' of the various Belgian State authorities,
+However, in the Court of Appeal's view, the international dimension of global warming and the limited contribution of Belgian emissions to the overall volume of emissions did not negate the "responsibility" of the various Belgian State authorities, which were called upon to "do their part"